 She also emphasizes that it’s natural to feel some pain after leaving a job.
 She tells her clients it’s okay to process the experience as a loss and to actively work on healing.

-We should be careful not to allow work (or our workplace friends) to form the entire basis of our identities.
 “Reconstruct the narrative that helps you to move on,” she says.
 “There are things you’re taking away that will help you grow from this.
 Engage in the experience to learn from what happened.”
 It’s also comforting to remember that if your relationships with your coworkers are strong enough, they’re likely to endure even when you’re not spending eight hours together each day.

 Meanwhile, the Wall Street Journal reports that a number of companies are making the experience of moving on easier for former employees, treating them more as alumni than as ex-lovers whose names must never be spoken again.
 Consulting giant McKinsey stays in touch with former employees through networking events and relies on them to help bring in new business and recruit talent.
 And companies like ratings firm Nielsen are following suit by launching online forums designed to maintain long-term connections with former employees.
 Such efforts can also help encourage alumni to come back, bringing new experience and clients with them.